 То Do this Add a button for a single command 1.
 In the Add ribbon item list, select Simple button .
 2. In the Command list, select the command you want to add to the ribbon.
 You can also add components, macros, and extensions.
 Browse through the list or use the Search box to filter content.
-For example, type mesh to find the Create reinforcement mesh command and other mesh related components: Command mesh X Component.Reinforcement mesh array (91) Component.Reinforcement mesh array in area ( Create reinforcement mesh Plugin.Mesh Bars Plugin.Mesh Bars by Area Plugin.Multi Wire Size Mesh Reinforcement mesh properties 3.
-In the Appearance list: Select whether the button has an icon.
+For example, type mesh to find the Create reinforcement mesh command and other mesh related components: Command mesh 🗙 Component.Reinforcement mesh array (91) Component.Reinforcement mesh array in area ( ### Create reinforcement mesh Plugin.Mesh Bars Plugin.Mesh Bars by Area Plugin.Multi Wire Size Mesh Reinforcement mesh properties 3.
+In the Appearance list: • Select whether the button has an icon.
 Select the size of the icon, or whether you want to use a scalable icon, or browse for the icon image.

 То Do this

 Select whether the button has any text.

 Appearance

-lcon
+Icon

 None

-Command: Large icon Command: Small icon
+Command: Large icon

 Command: Scalable icon

 Gallery (bitmap) Browse

 Gallery (scalable) Browse

+Custom Browse

 Text

-None Command: Full text Create reinforcement mesh Command: Short text Mesh Custom
+Onne Command: Full text Create reinforcement mesh

+Command: Short text Mesh

+Custom

-Previewshows what the button looks like.
+4. Preview shows what the button looks like.
 Modify the button appearance, if needed.

 5. Drag the button to the ribbon.

 The blue color indicates the place where the button will be inserted.

 Rebar -

 Mesh

-Add a toggle button that switches a particular command on or off Use this to add any switch from the File menu > Settings > Switches to the ribbon, for example.
-You can also add single snap switches and select switches to the ribbon.
+Add a toggle button that Use e this to add any switch from the File

+switches a particular command on or off Id menu> Settings> Switches to the ribbon, for example.
+You can also add singl snap switches and select switches to the ribbon.

-In the Add ribbon item list, select Check button.
+1. In the Add ribbon item list, select Check button .

-То Do this In the Command list, select a command that can be switched on or off.
-Commands that can be switched on or off have a check box next to them.
-Command switch X Select all Select assemblies Select bar groups in rebar sets Select bolts Select components (custom objects) Select connections Select construction lines Select cuts and added materials Select distances Select grid 3.
-In the Appearance list: Select whether the button has an icon.
+То Do this 2.
+In the Command list, select a command that can be switched on or off.
+Commands that can be switched on or off have a checkbox next to them.
+Command switch X Select all Select assemblies Select bar groups in rebar sets Select bolts Select components (custom objects) Select connections Select construction lines Select cuts and added materials Select distances Select grid In the Appearance list: • Select whether the button has an icon.
 Select the size of the icon, or whether you want to use a scalable icon, or browse for the icon image.
 Select whether the button has any text.
 4. Preview shows what the button looks like.
 Modify the button appearance, if needed.
 5. Drag the button to the ribbon.
 The blue color indicates the place where the button will be inserted.
-Add a drop-down button with a group of commands 1.
-In the Add ribbon item list, select Drop- down button. underneath it 2.
-In the Appearance list: • Select whether the button has an icon.
+Snap to mid points Add a drop-down button with a group of commands 1.
+In the Add ribbon item list, select Drop- down button . underneath it 2.
+In the Appearance list: Select whether the button has an icon.
 Browse for the icon image.